There are two fundamental parts to expanding your sexual play:

 - it’s got to be REAL, that is, it has to be what you truly want, and

 - it’s got to be CONSENSUAL, you both have to want it.

-I say, as long as it’s between adult, living humans who both (or all) agree to it, then it’s fine.
+I say, as long as it’s between adults who both (or all) agree to it, then it’s fine.

 Now, as we’ve seen in my last article, there is a veritable smorgasbord of sexual delights out there.
 You don’t have to try them all.
 You don’t even have to try any of them if celibacy is your thing.
 It’s like food, we’ve all got our own tastes.
 Personally, I hate peanut butter.
 Most of the western world loves peanut butter, but I loathe it, just the smell turns me off.
 Does that make me weird?
+Does it make me a 'peanut butter prude'?
 No. Should I try peanut butter even though I know it turns my stomach?
 No. Conversely, I love raw sea urchin.
 Yum yum, that little mound of orange squidge, gets my salivary glands streaming in delight.
 Most people would find that really weird, even kinky.
-Ok, maybe that’s true, but is there anything wrong with that?
+Does that make me a 'raw sea urchin pervert'?
 No!
 But should I try to force my culinary perversions on other people?
 Absolutely not.
 However, if someone shares my love of sea urchin, and has no expectation of me eating peanut butter, then we’re a good match.